ivxni/SnapOCR/backend/README.md

-# LynxAI Backend
+# SnapOCR Backend

-This is the backend for the LynxAI OCR application.
+This is the backend for the SnapOCR OCR application.
 It provides API endpoints for user authentication, document upload, and OCR processing.

 ## Technologies Used